Metro (Oregon regional government): Jurisdiction, leadership

 Metro serves 24 cities, including Portland, in Clackamas, Multnomah, and Washington counties in Oregon, as well as unincorporated parts of those counties.
 The Metro Council consists of a president and six councilors, all directly elected by their districts, and nonpartisan.
-The incumbent president is Lynn Peterson, who assumed office January 7, 2019.
+The incumbent president was Lynn Peterson, who assumed office January 7, 2019, until she resigned effective March 13, 2026, to become Lake Oswego's interim city manager.

+Deputy council president Duncan Hwang then temporarily presided over meetings.
+After the primary election for the next terms two months later, the council appointed the winners of the races, Juan Carlos González and Mike Palacios, to also finish the current terms for council president and the district he formerly served.

 According to the 2020 census, the average district population for the districts used from 2011 to 2021 was 248,362 and the current population of the old districts is as follows (the populations for the newly drawn districts are yet to be determined):